AbinandhanK/ESP32/README.md

 # ESP32
-This repository is to share my learnings from ESP32.
+This repository is where I share my projects/learnings from ESP32.